nionio6915/LPC1768-RepRapFirmware-Files/README.md

    Pin naming https://duet3d.dozuki.com/Wiki/RepRapFirmware_3_overview#Section_Pin_names_for_Duet_2_Maestro

 --------------------------------------------------------
 This is the bit that took me the longest.
 I had to work through endstops- I used to use all 6, but am now limited to 3.
 My entire motion system was inverted - I could not figure out how to get them flipped in the config file so I flipped all my cables around 180.

- My heatbed uses an MG18 thermistor- I could not figure out how to configure it.
-Looking at Marlin thermistor75 tables, the beta was in there, and I used B4100 in my config. trying to use the configurator calculator would result in a negative value.
+My heatbed uses an MG18 thermistor- I could not figure out how to configure it. trying to use the configurator calculator would result in a negative value.
+Looking at Marlin thermistor75 tables, the beta was in there, and I used B4100 in my config, all seems to be good.

 Changes to the local configs don't get written into the config.json, so if you try to use the configurator's option to import existing config, you will loose your edits.
-What ended up working for me was to ignore those entries and use the online configurator to generate the files and selectivly copy the bits that I needed.
+What ended up working for me was to use the online configurator to generate new config files and selectivly copy the bits that I needed back into my working configs.

 5a.
 Piezo probe.
 The online configurator has options like 'modulated probe' and 'SmartEffector-Piezo' What ended up working the best is what Idris at Precision Piezo suggested , change P5 to P8 to more senstive setting, reduce travel and speed.
 See the GCode refernce for all options.